youngerheart/cache/README.md

 ## usage

-It is base on localStorage, please running in browser.
+It is base on localStorage and sessionStorage, please running in browser.

       $ npm install browser-cache